 When cancer is localized, it’s often possible to remove it surgically or eradicate it with radiation treatment.
 This is sometimes followed by chemotherapy to eliminate cancer cells that have escaped into the bloodstream or the lymph system.

-However, when cancer has metastasized, treatments are rarely curative, although there are exceptions.
+When cancer has metastasized, treatments are rarely curative, although there are exceptions.
 For example, about 80 percent of men who are treated for metastatic testicular cancer will survive five or more years after diagnosis.
 A small percentage of patients with stage IV thyroid cancer live beyond 10 years.

 Certain types of cancer (such as lung and pancreatic cancer) often do not cause symptoms in their early stages and therefore tend to be diagnosed when they are already advanced and have metastasized to other organs, making them difficult to treat.